wp-plugins/wpstorecart/readme.txt

 == Changelog ==

+= 3.9.9 =
+* Fixed: Alert settings admin window resized for correct display on lower resolutions

 = 3.9.8 =
-* Updated: Even more of the admin panel is translatable.
+* Updated: Even more of the admin panel is translatable

 = 3.9.7 =
 * Updated: More of the admin panel is translatable